-ADVANCED YEARBOOK PRODUCTION
+ADVANCED YEARBOOK PRODUCTION ELE501, 502, 503

-\This course may include summer meetings Credit: 1.5 (3 trimesters)
+This course may include summer meetings

 Prerequisites: Yearbook Production

 Advanced Yearbook Production is a continuation of Yearbook Production.
 Advanced students are appointed leadership roles and editorships where they are assigned duties in all aspects of yearbook production (highlighting, editing and decision-making responsibilities).
 A portion of the courses is based on marketing. the selling of yearbooks, and yearbook advertising.